PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 quantization, and compute the final output metadata.
 Then commit insertions and input/output updates in the existing order.
 Turn all three strict xfails green before extracting the owner.
 Do not create a pull request.

+## Mixed NHWC-input/NCHW-Concat transactional repair: completed state

+The raw mixed-Concat owner now separates candidate planning from graph commit.
+Before mutation it resolves the required Concat output tensor, validates every input shape and every prospective source signature, reserves collision-free adapter and permutation names across the whole candidate, computes all adapter and final output shapes, and clones quantization metadata.
+Per-axis quantization remaps an original NHWC channel dimension `3` to NCHW dimension `1`; per-tensor quantization remains unchanged.

+Only a complete plan enters the commit phase.
+It inserts permutation tensors, adapter tensors, and Transpose operators in the historical input order, then rewrites Concat inputs and output metadata.
+A malformed later signature can no longer leave an earlier adapter behind, and an unresolved output cannot enter the plan.
+All three former strict xfails now pass.
+Architecture checks require output/signature resolution and plan append before the first ModelIR tensor, operator, or input mutation.

+Validation completed as follows:

+- focused mixed-Concat owner and architecture selector:
+  `13 passed, 254 deselected in 0.67s`;
+- changed-file focused branch regression: `609 passed in 23.55s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.36s`;
+- targeted Ruff and Python compilation: passed.

+Tier 3 `sgscsh.onnx` was run strictly sequentially at characterization checkpoint `ec9f6bf0` and after the correction.
+Both runs passed `-cotof` with `max_abs=2.5331974029541016e-07`, zero process-tree SWAP, and durations of 15.216 and 14.375 seconds.
+Pass metrics are exact.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical.
+The three JSON differences contain only output-directory or temporary-file paths.

+Changed files are the raw repair owner, focused transactional/quantization fixtures, architecture mutation-order guard, and three branch documents.
+Public API, CLI, valid float/per-tensor behavior/statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, mechanically extract the corrected owner into a focused pass-family module.
+Keep the lowerer private compatibility wrapper and both fallback/final production calls, prove normalized old/new body identity, and compare direct owner/wrapper complete ModelIR fingerprints and statistics.
+Do not create a pull request.